-Kelp Has Been Touted As The New Kale, But It's Been Slow To Catch On
+Kelp Has Been Touted As The New Kale, But It Has Been Slow To Catch On

 A few years ago, many news stories announced that "kelp is the new kale."
 That the global seaweed harvest is worth more than lemons and limes.
-That it's the "next great food craze," and that it will be "everywhere by the next decade."
+That it's the "next great food craze."
+And that it will be "everywhere by the next decade."

 Where are we now?

-Kelp is a type of seaweed that grows in large underwater forests, and looks a little like green lasagna noodles with curly edges.
+Kelp is a type of seaweed that grows in large underwater forests and looks a little like green lasagna noodles with curly edges.

 Seaweed farming has a lot going for it: It doesn't require any fertilizer, can actually be used as fertilizer, helps fight climate change, and cleans up ocean water by taking in nitrogen compounds.
-It's also a nutritious sea vegetable — rich in vitamins C and K, and minerals like iron and calcium.
+It's also a nutritious sea vegetable — rich in vitamins C and K and minerals like iron and calcium.

-But now, the growing industry in the U.S. needs to build infrastructure, and to change people's tastes on a larger scale.
+But now, the growing industry in the U.S. needs to build infrastructure and to change people's tastes on a larger scale.

 Bren Smith is a leading advocate for what he calls restorative ocean farming — growing seaweed alongside shellfish like mussels and oysters, which absorb carbon dioxide and nitrogen compounds, protect shorelines from storm surges, and rebuild marine ecosystems.
 He co-founded a nonprofit called GreenWave to promote the movement and train aspiring farmers.